 The Poop Patrol.
 Steps for teaching your dog to help clean up.

 Is your dog a member of The Poop Patrol?
-If you teach your dog to “find their poop” then it makes cleaning up much easier!
+If you teach your dog to find their poop it makes cleaning up much easier, especially when autumn leaves fall.

-When we were on vacation visiting Bob and Susan Ryder of Pawsitive Transformations some time ago, I watched Daisy help Bob clean up.
-I thought it was so fun that Bob had taught Daisy to find her poop.
-I never considered it!
+While on vacation some time ago and visiting Bob and Susan Ryder of Pawsitive Transformations, I watched there dog Daisy help Bob clean up.
+I thought it was so fun that Bob taught Daisy to find her poop.
+I never considered it.

 So what to do?
 Grab some footage of the goal behavior of Find Your Poop and share it.